nasimob/docker_project/README.md

 3. run the service by :./run_all.sh
 be careful when running run_all.sh the init_ngrok.sh will kill all ngrok tunnels if you dont want that you can delete init_ngrok.sh  from the run_all.sh and change the TELEGRAM_APP_URL in the .env file manually
 4. start sending photos to the bot.
+5. to stop the service run the command : docker compose down